The Richmond Children’s Arts Festival takes place at the Richmond Cultural Centre every year on Family Day which in 2021 is on Monday, February 15th.

 - 3:00 pm – Peter GG

 The Richmond Children’s Festival is doing a fair bit to promote sustainability at their event.
-Here are some of the ways you can help:
+Here are some of the ways you can help the next time it happens as a live, in-person event:

 - Bring your own reusable water bottle and fill it at the free water stations.